ricardojpinheiro/utils/readme.md

 ## tac
 Sends a file in reverse order to the standard output.
 > Unfortunately, I don't know if there's a way of speed up the file read,
 > 'cause Pascal textfiles read routines can't use seek functions.
-So, I
-> won't change the code.

 ## rev
 Reverse lines characterwise.